UK Relaxes Immigration Rules For Ukrainian Refugees - UrduPoint

 "There is no limit on the numbers eligible," she told parliament, adding that those arriving "will be able to work and access public funds".

-Measures relaxed include language requirements and salary thresholds and widening those eligible to grandparents, children over 18 and siblings of "any person settled in the UK".
+Measures relaxed include language requirements and salary thresholds while also widening eligibility to grandparents, children over 18 and siblings of "any person settled in the UK".

 All applicants will still, however, have to pass security checks, she added.